Aldergrove, British Columbia, Canada

-Cleveland Equine Clinic (CEC) has recently begun a veterinary internship program established in 2019.
-CEC is a full-service ambulatory practice with a fully equipped clinic for outpatient procedures, elective surgeries, and hospitalizations.
-Our goal is to assist recent graduates in creating a solid skill set, problem solving, and overall a foundation to enter the field of equine veterinary medicine.
+Cleveland Equine Clinic (CEC) began a veterinary internship program established in 2019.
+CEC is a full-service ambulatory and hospital-based practice with a fully equipped clinic for outpatient procedures, elective surgeries, and hospitalizations.
+Our goal is to assist recent graduates in creating a solid skill set for general practice, problem solving, and overall, a foundation to enter and be successful in the field of equine veterinary medicine.
 Our internship is designed to expose the intern to a large and diversified caseload.
-The Cleveland Equine team currently consists of nine veterinarians with a array of special interests to provide the utmost in quality care and treatment.
-CEC has always been committed to being at the forefront of equine care.
-At CEC, we utilize diagnostics modalities such as ultrasound, digital radiography, standing magnetic resonance imaging (MRI), endoscopy, gastroscopy, In house bloodwork, as well as computed gait analysis.
-Innovative treatment options such as platelet rich plasma (PRP), interleukin receptor antagonistic protein (IRAP), stem cell, and shockwave are all offered by CEC as well.
+The Cleveland Equine team currently consists of eight veterinarians with an array of special interests including lameness, reproduction, dentistry, sport medicine, rehabilitation, chiropractic, acupuncture, ophthalmology and emergency medicine.
+We strive to provide the utmost in quality care and treatment.
+CEC has always been committed to being at the forefront of equine care, as demonstrated by our involvement in product development and clinical trial participation.
+At CEC, we utilize diagnostic modalities such as ultrasound, digital radiography, standing magnetic resonance imaging (MRI), endoscopy, gastroscopy, in-house bloodwork, and computed gait analysis.
+Innovative treatment options such as platelet rich plasma (PRP), interleukin receptor antagonistic protein (IRAP), stem cell, and shockwave are all offered by CEC.
+Facilities include a 26 stall barn, multiple treatment areas, radiology suite, MRI suite, indoor arena, Intensive Care Unit, and an office and housing suite on the second story of the clinic as well as an Intern/Extern House located on the property.

 What Interns Do…

 Internships are salaried positions with benefits including health insurance, professional liability insurance, and paid vacation.
-Cleveland Equine will also cover Ohio Veterinary licensing expense.
+The internship includes all Ohio Veterinary licensing expenses.
 Housing is provided and located on premises.
 House is fully furnished and includes two bathrooms, kitchen, and laundry.
 The house has three bedrooms and will be periodically shared with other interns/externs.
 Housing is co-ed.
+Cleveland Equine is located in Ravenna, Ohio which is 40 miles south of downtown Cleveland and the Great Lakes region.
+The region offers both the best of urban and rural amenities, with plenty of outdoor activities and metropolitan perks.

-Internships begin tentatively on June 1st each year and are a 12- month position.
+Internships are a 12- month position.
 Application deadline is February 5th and notification of acceptance is by March 1st.

 Prerequisite Application Process: DVM/VMD from an AVMA accredited veterinary school, passing score on NAVLE, CV, 3 letters of recommendations, and letter of intent.
 Preference is given to previous externs.